bpollner/flowdex/README.md

 * It was the purpose of the experiment to monitor the number of autochthonous bacteria in the water samples and their fluorescence distribution (LNA vs. HNA bacteria) over time.
 * A sample-ID string has been provided at the time of data acquisition, providing class and numerical variables describing each sample as described below.
 * There are two groups, experiment and control.
 The experiment group is denoted as 'GPos', the control group is denoted as 'GNeg'.
-* From each group, 24 samples were taken each day.
-In this dataset, FCS files from day 4, day 5 and day 6 are included (denoted as T4, T5, and T6).
+* From each group, 24 samples were taken each day, from which 18 samples are included In this dataset.
+* FCS files from day 4, day 5 and day 6 are included (denoted as T4, T5, and T6).
-* The 24 samples per day from each group are further structured in 'thirds' and beaker number: th1, th2 and th3 for the first, second and third third of the 24 samples, b1, b2, … up to b8 for the 8 samples (b for beaker) within each third.
+* The 18 samples per day from each group are further structured in 'thirds' and beaker number: th1, th2 and th3 for the first, second and third third of the 18 samples, b1, b2, … up to b6 for the 6 samples (b for beaker) within each third.

 ### Initialise Settings File System
 Package `flowdex` makes use of the dynamic settings file system provided by package `uniset`.
 This has to be initialised **just once** by calling